How Long Do Bed Bugs Live?

 How long can bed bugs survive without a host?

-In ideal conditions, bed bugs can survive without a host for 20 to 400 days.
+In ideal conditions, bed bugs can survive without a host for up to 400 days.
 The survival duration can notably lengthen with decreasing temperature or colder environments.
+For a deeper dive into how long bed bugs can survive without feeding, check out this YouTube video:

 How does the absence of a host influence the lifespan of bed bugs?